Vineetsridhar/Impression/README.md

 Impression will allow for a seamless exhcange of information between users and will reduce the amount of paper often used during career fairs and/or interviews, as all the information will be stored virtually for the users to revisit if need be.

+# Disclaimer

+- Because Heroku takes a while to start up on the first launch, when the application is first launched, it might take a while to actually respond

 # Setup

 NOTE: This was needed for me on ubuntu linux, proceed with caution.
 May delete these steps if not needed.